March 2026

 Here's the number that drives everything we do: there are 28 million self-employed people in Europe.
 Most of them can't afford a traditional accountant.
 The software that exists assumes accounting knowledge they don't have.
 And every country has different rules -different VAT thresholds, different filing deadlines, different tax codes.

-Nobody is solving this at scale.
-Not because it's impossible, but because it requires building the firm as software from the ground up.
+Nobody is solving this at scale yet.
+Not because it's impossible, but because it requires building the technology from the ground up.
 Country by country.
 Rule by rule.
 A deterministic compliance engine wrapped in an AI that learns from every accountant correction.

 I'm writing a book about this.
-It's called The Firm Is Becoming the Software, and it's about what happens when AI dissolves professional services into infrastructure.
+It's called AI Is Eating the Firm, and it's about what happens when AI replaces the work that professional services firms were built to organise.
 What it means for the accountants, the clients, and the billion-euro industry sitting between them.

 More soon.